khamsakamal48/Verify-Numbers/README.md

   ```

 ## Extra information
-The script checks for the verification of available phone numbers every 10 seconds.
+The script checks for the verification of available phone numbers every other second.

 It will auto-switch to the next API Key after exhaustion of 250 Free usages.
 You can support [Numverify](https://numverify.com) by subscribing to their [premium plans](https://numverify.com/plan) to get more quota on usage and tons of features.